mcandre/cicada/README.md

 Following classical UNIX conventions, cicada emits no output and returns zero exit status in the event that no non-LTS components are identified.

+# RUNTIME REQUIREMENTS

+(N/A)

+# CONTRIBUTING

+For more information about developing cicada itself, see [DEVELOPMENT.md](DEVELOPMENT.md).

 ![cicada molt](cicada.png)